Description

 }

-Through the $request object, we can obtain any data related to the request.
+Using the $request object allows us to retrieve any data related to the request.

-Sometimes we may want to get the $request object in other classes, in which case we can use the helper function request()
+Sometimes we want to retrieve the current request's $request object in other classes; in this case, we can simply use the helper function request();

 $request->get();

-If the request does not contain get parameters, it returns an empty array.
+If there are no GET parameters, it returns an empty array.

 $request->get('name');

-You can also pass a default value as the second parameter to the get method.
-If the corresponding value is not found in the get array, it will return the default value.
+You can also pass a default value as the second parameter to the get method, which will be returned if the corresponding value is not found in the GET array.
 For example:

 $request->get('name', 'tom');